Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 ## Missile
 - Enemy Purpose:
-	- Having a enemy that is faster than the player will immediately cause their attention to focus when they hear the recognizable sound of a Missile heading their way.
+	- This enemy is faster than the player on the ground.
+Players will quickly learn to associate the sound they emit with imminent death unless they take out the threat.
+(Overrides Player's Priority)

 A "sharp-looking" flying creature that hones in on the player at very fast speeds.
 Should emit a recognizable sound to warn the player they are incoming.